navasmontilla/CAELUM/README.md

   <img src="doc/cell.png" width="30%" alt="my alt text"/>
 </figure>

 with wall numbers in red and node numbers in blue.
-These are defined in the corresponding data structures in *structures.h*.
+These are defined in the corresponding data structures in *structures.h* (see [the API documentation](doc/docAPI.md)).

 ### Boundary conditions